 The growing wave of interest in online gaming is evidenced by search engines top searches, with people who search for “game app” growing over 100% in over a week or “best online games” rising 100% annually.

 Aside from playing, the online community for streamers have also been on a steady rise since the pandemic started.
-Streaming games has been part of the gaming industry such as black lotus casino games, and an essential part of its fan culture, long before COVID-19 even hit.
+Streaming games has been part of the gaming industry such as black lotus casino games and NBA betting odds, and an essential part of its fan culture, long before COVID-19 even hit.
 But it was only due to recent lockdown measures that streaming viewership ratings skyrocketed with gamers looking to watch and comment on other people streaming their gameplay.

 YouTube now has a dedicated platform for e-gamers and their fans, much like Twitch, where they have a StayHome #WithMe campaign filled to the brim with content creators inviting their fans to play games alongside them real-time.
 This innovative way of maintaining a connection with the gaming community has helped people who live alone cope with the loneliness of not being able to physically connect with their friends, so they turn to an online space where their interests are shared by thousands and they can enjoy it together.